tjercus/WRKT-0410/README.md

 ## TODOS

 ### App
-- refactor plain es6 classes to factories
-- casper js
+- casper js or smokestack or Galen (http://blog.wercker.com/2014/12/23/Testing-in-Node.html)
 - Better tests for stores, test eventemitter with spies (and/or do actual work in util that returns a promise)
 - TrainingListComponent should supports categories as accordion or tagcloud
 - use const instead of let when possible